 Welcome to my detailed instructions on how to plant your new potted plant or “plug”.
 Congratulations on your new Musa!
 If you purchased the plant from me “Thank You” if not, I am still happy to help you!
 And as always feel free to email me with any questions.

 First let me explain a few things about bananas and how they are propagated.
-There is “pups” that are physically cut off the plant.
+There is “pups” that are physically cut off the mother plant.
 These are usually more expensive and cost quite a bit to ship!
-Usually it costs $10 for 1 pup via USPS Priority Mail.
+Usually it costs $10+ for 1 pup via USPS Priority Mail.
 So there is a few other options I will explain below:

 I will give you step my step instructions below!
 But first some big No-Nos and the major reason banana plants die!

 - Water!
 The most important part!
-Water it in good!
+Water it in good.
 After watering DO NOT water again for 7 days!
-Since the plant will not be in full sun it will not dry up too fast!
-Usually once per week is enough!
-In mid summer, maybe once per 5 days!
-DO NOT OVERWATER!! a little dry is better than a little wet!
+Since the plant will not be in full sun it will not dry up too fast.
+Usually once per week is enough.
+In mid summer, maybe once per 5 days.
+DO NOT OVERWATER!! a little dry is better than a little wet.